clj-kondo/clj-kondo/doc/config.md

 - The `--copy-configs` flag is present.
 This tells clj-kondo to copy clj-kondo configs from dependencies while linting.

-Typically, you will:
-- include the `--dependencies` option to suppress lint warnings.
-- want to check copied configs into version control with your project.
+Typically, you will want to check copied configs into version control with your project.

 ## Deprecations